So you've just won a new client (yay!) — now what?

 Have you delivered great results for similar brands in the past?
 Share their stories with your new client as case studies.

-The way you planned at the start is not necessarily the plan you have to stick with.
+The way you planned at the start is not necessarily the plan you must stick with.
 As the relationship with the client progresses, things might need some changes based on the results they see or if your client wants a change in direction.

 Figure out what is and isn’t working for your client and tweak your plan as per need.
 Ask for feedback throughout the onboarding process.